Financial-Times/n-light-signup/README.md

 - `data-o-email-only-signup-position-mvt`: Applied to an element to which the form will become a child [see below](#positioning-mvt) for more information.

+## Promo image
+You can optionally include a responsive promo image asset in the component.
+See the demos for examples.

 ## Positioning MVT

 _**This is optional.** If no positioning element exists the form will render in place._

 The position of the signup form within the article (and indeed page) can be customised.
 This could be used to run a MVT on how the location of the form affects its performance.

 A positioning element with the data attribute `data-o-email-only-signup-position-mvt` **must** be present in the DOM.

 If this element exists, the form component will become its child, thus moving the form to its position.